mark-me/mark-me.github.io/_pages/snippets-and-tips/graphs/graph-ggplot.md

 # Bar plots

-The most commoly used kind of plot must be the bar plot.
-Here are some things I had struggles with.
+The most commoly used kind of plot must be the bar plot, here are some things I had struggles with.

 ## Percentage of rows per variable